airsonic/airsonic-docs/install/windows.md

 > **NOTE**: Of course you can choose another name then `sa-airsonic` if you like.

+Running the Airsonic Windows Service using another (non-admin) user also improves the safety of your system, as the `SYSTEM` account has way more rights then really needed to run Airsonic.

 If you have an Active Directory domain you can create a new user in the Active Directoy with the name `sa-airsonic`.
 Afterwards you have to grant this user permissions on you network share/drive.

 If you don't have an Active Directory and running your computers in a workgroup (non-domain environment), you need to create a new Windows user called `sa-airsonic`.
 Make sure to create this user account with the same name and password on your device with the network share as well.

-The `sa-airsonic` user don't necessarily has to get the `Administrators` group/permissions, the `Users` group is just fine.
+The `sa-airsonic` user doesn't necessarily have to get the `Administrators` group/permissions, the `Users` group is just fine.

 After you created the `sa-airsonic` user, we need to change folder permission and the Windows Service to use this account.